threefoldfoundation/info_legal/src/names.md

 - ThreeFold Farmer or TF Farmer
 - TF Farmer 3Bot Plugin
 - ThreeFold Foundation or TFF or TF Foundation (ThreeFold FZC in Dubai)
-- TF Grid or Threefold Grid: the grid (network) of all computers providing capacity for the TFGrid
+- TF Grid or ThreeFold_Grid: the grid (network) of all computers providing capacity for the TFGrid
 - TF Grid Services
 - TF Hub
 - TF Labs
 - TF Web Gateway
 - TFTech: ThreeFold Tech NV (owns the IP of the technology, opensource for Grid) in Belgium
-- TFT : The ThreeFold Token
+- TFT : The ThreeFold_Token
-  - TFToken, ThreeFold Token or ThreeFold Tokens (not TFTs)
+  - TFToken, ThreeFold_Token or ThreeFold_Tokens (not TFTs)
-- ThreeFold Token Holders (when using “ThreeFold” in front) but token holders when not
+- ThreeFold_Token Holders (when using “ThreeFold” in front) but token holders when not
 - TFNode : runs Zero-OS
   - ThreeFold Node

 # W

 - WebGW: technology used is Zero-GW, bridge between internet and your workloads as running on top of TFGrid

 # Z

 - Zero-Chain : combination of BCDB and Smart Contract For IT
 - Zero-Container